EcoGRAPH/ecograph.github.io/arbomap.md

 ---
 layout: page
-title: EPIDEMIA
+title: ArboMAP
-subtitle: Malaria early warning in the Amhara region of Ethiopia
+subtitle: Arbovirus Mapping and Prediction
 bigimg:
   - "/img/IMG_1637.JPG" : "this is a comment"
 ---